-This post on “When will US Government Collapse?” is part of a five-post series examining the possibility that rather than a slow, processual decline in US hegemony there could be a much more rapid fall.
+This post on “When will US Government Collapse?” was part of a five-post series in April 2018 examining the possibility that rather than a slow, processual decline in US hegemony there could be a much more rapid fall.
 The series began with When will the United States Collapse? and continued by examining the stock market as a possible trigger.
-The fourth post is about what might happen if the rest of the world decides to stop funding the US debt-machine.
-The series concludes with What should you do?
+The fourth post was about what might happen if the rest of the world decided to stop funding the US debt-machine.
+The series concluded with What should you do?

 We haven’t been in a safe space since Nov.
 8, 2016, but we’re in especially dangerous territory now.
 President Trump seems closer than ever to decisions that could plunge the country into crisis.
 And there’s nothing in his bearing or behavior to suggest that he cares all that much about sparing America that chaos and pain. . . .
 There is no Hope Hicks anymore, no Rob Porter, no Gary Cohn, no H. R. McMaster: The ranks of people who either gave Trump a sense of comfort and stability or sought to steer him away from his most destructive impulses have thinned.

 It didn’t take long.
 On 11 April 2018, Trump again threatened to block legitimate investigation of his criminal activities.
 He authorized a military strike on Syria, but Trump is drowning in scandal.
 He can’t focus on Syria.